Richard Poe: Biography

-He provided narration for the audiobook version of the Cormac McCarthy's novels Blood Meridian,The Crossing and Suttree.
-He won the 2004 Audie Award for his narration of East Of Eden, has been nominated three other times, and has been a frequent recipient of Audiofile Magazine's Earphone Award.
+Poe narrated the audiobook versions of Cormac McCarthy's novels Blood Meridian, The Crossing and Suttree, Dan Brown's Angels & Demons, and Carl Bernstein's and Bob Woodward's non-fiction bestseller All the President's Men.
+He won the 2004 Audie Award for his narration of East Of Eden, has been nominated three other times, and has been a frequent recipient of AudioFile Magazine's Earphone Award.